Flying with Santa

-When the plane met with turbulence, I was thrown off balance, spun around and landed in a handsome young passenger’s lap.
+When the plane met with turbulence, I was thrown off balance, spun around, and landed in a handsome young passenger’s lap.
 We all laughed – even the startled young man.
 The tom-foolery went on all the way and we all had a good time.
 Fortunately, in spite of a really bumpy ride, we didn’t have to stop to refuel.
 As we neared our destination I took my seat and hooked my seat belt as instructed.
 The host and hostess came over to me and handed me a bottle of champagne, thanking me for making their job so much easier.

 Not wanting my clown shoes to be stepped on, I stayed in my seat until most of the people were off.
 Then I got up and headed for the door.
 I hesitated for a moment before descending the stairs with the big clown shoes and carry-on luggage.

 When — spotted me, I heard his voice ring out – “I don’t know who that is!.”
 He had just been promoted to an important job in a big printing firm and stood in front of the crowd beaming – all dressed up in his 3-piece suit and necktie.
-His wife and children were all dressed so nice and my 6 year old grandson was quite a young man.
+His wife and children were all dressed so nice and my 6-year-old grandson was quite a young man.

 As I reached the bottom of the stairs ——-‘s face lit up as she came forward and cheerfully took my hand exclaiming “You’re my Grandma Clown ! ”

-— and his wife, —, were amazed. —- never went near strangers and I sure was stranger than anyone she had ever seen before.
+— and his wife, —, was amazed. —- never went near strangers and I sure was stranger than anyone she had ever seen before.
 A handsome young man came off the plane holding a balloon and came over to us.
-He gave me a big hug, thanked me and wished me a Merry Christmas.
+He gave me a big hug, thanked me, and wished me a Merry Christmas.
 After he went on his way — said, “How can I get into this business?”

 As we headed for the luggage pick-up little old ladies kept stopping me and asking for balloons for their grandchildren.
 Several balloon animals later we arrived at the luggage carousel.
 Joe took me aside to talk.